wl-online-payments-direct/plugin-woocommerce/worldline-for-woocommerce/readme.txt

 1. After you have activated the Worldline Payments for WooCommerce plugin, go to **WooCommerce  > Settings**.
 2. Click the **Payments** tab.
 3. Click on **Worldline**.
-4. Enter the details for PSPID, Live API Key and Test API Secret from your Worldline account page under "Developer" > "Payment API" page.
+4. Enter the details for PSPID, API Key and Secret (live/test depending on the environment) from your Worldline Merchant Portal (Developer>Payment API).
 5. Click on "Save" to store these settings in the plugin.
 6. Copy the "Webhook endpoint".
 6. Add the webhook endpoint in the Worldline back office page "Developer" > "Webhooks" by clicking "add webhook endpoint".
 7. Generate the webhook keys on the back office page and copy the details into the plugin settings page into the fields "Webhook ID" and "Secret Webhook key".